Jim Bradbury- Chair

 Elisa Donovan- Chair-Elect

-Elisa is the Vice President and General Counsel of the Katy Prairie Conservancy, a land trust that protects over 30,000 acres of farms, ranches and natural areas in a nine-county region in Texas’ Mid to Upper Gulf Coast.
+Elisa is the Vice President and General Counsel of the Coastal Prairie Conservancy, a land trust that protects over 30,000 acres of farms, ranches and natural areas in a nine-county region in Texas’ Mid to Upper Gulf Coast.
 Elisa has led the successful completion of multiple land conservation projects, sourced financing, and advocated for the protection of the coastal prairie.
 Elisa received a Bachelor of Science in Materials Science and Engineering from Rice University and currently serves as a board member of the Rice Engineering Alumni.
 Elisa holds a Juris Doctor from Harvard Law School and practiced law for over 20 years handling business, real estate, and energy matters.
-Elisa redirected her career to fulfill her longstanding passion for the protection of wildlife habitat, joining the Katy Prairie Conservancy in 2017.
+Elisa redirected her career to fulfill her longstanding passion for the protection of wildlife habitat, joining the Coastal Prairie Conservancy in 2017.
 Elisa serves as a member of the San Jacinto River Regional Flood Planning Group which is tasked with developing the first flood plan for the Houston region and is the Chairman of the Harris County Agriculture and Natural Resources Committee.
 Elisa enjoys cycling the backroads of Colorado County and spending time with her husband Barry and three sons on their family farm.

 Clayton Ripley – Treasurer